BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Textiles

 Port Karn trades primarily linen and cotton, treesilk, elven silversilk, and wool.
 It is a leading producer of tree silk, which is woven into a fabric called “riyal”, a soft, lightweight material much like modal or piña. and has several orchards of the trees, mostly near Kapresh, Masselkan, and Salakosh.
 Flax is grown in the area as well, being used for linen, paper, and cooking oil.
 Masselkan is a local hub for weaving, the linen and riyal is then taken to Salakosh by wagon, then barged downriver to Hearavgizan and thence to Port Karn.
 Cotton isn’t grown in the areas around Port Karn; it comes to the city via ship from upriver, where it is then transshipped all over the continent.
 Wool also comes from upriver, where it is cooler and sheep can thrive.
 Elven silversilk is made by Elves using some kind of semi-arcane enchantment methodology that only Elves know.
 Knightsmill is the primary center of its production, although that isn’t actually accurate since the production itself is done in the small Elven villages surrounding the area.
 The secret of weaving this fine, silvery fabric has been known to the elves for millennia.
-Silversilk protects like chainmail (PD 3, DR 4), but has the weight and texture of fine silk (1 pound).
+Silversilk protects better than chainmail (DR 6), but has the weight and texture of fine silk (1 pound).
 Like chainmail, an undercoat of thick padded armor is needed to provide full protection – the elves often make the whole ensemble into a single garment about the weight and thickness of a bulky sweater (2-3 pounds, depending on the size of the wearer).
-Without the padding the garment offers PD 3, DR3.
-It has the same disadvantages as chainmail against Impaling attacks.
+Without the padding the garment offers DR 5.
+It has the same disadvantages as chainmail against Impaling attacks, and the same advantages as silk.
 It can be enchanted normally with Fortify or Deflect spells.
 Though not as protective of their Silversilk as the dwarves are of their dwarven Mail, the elves have never revealed the secret of its manufacture to a non-elf, and they only give it to the very greatest non-elven friends and benefactors of the race.
-Making Silversilk is difficult, slow, and artisanal, so the open market price of the armor is far beyond what would normally be expected from its capabilities.
+Making Silversilk is difficult, slow, and artisanal, and the items made with it are usually heavily decorated, so the open market price of the armor is far beyond what would normally be expected from its capabilities.
 Component Spells: Silversilk Enchantment (in parallel with Elven Hedge Magic).
-Asking Price: $35,000.
+Asking priceis typically in the hundreds of thousands of Imperial Marks, at the very least.
+(Ruby's silversilk armor, gifted to her when she played a major role in saving some Elven children, is worth about half a million Marks; it is also enchanted with Fortify +2).

 Wines